oroszgy/explain-diff-with-ai/README.md

 # Explain Diff with AI action

-This action receives as input a git diff (e.g. a PR diff) and asks chatgpt to summarize and explain the changes made in that diff.
+This action receives as input a git diff (e.g. a PR diff) and asks a LLM to summarize and explain the changes made in that diff.

 ## Inputs